 - Take killer photos- Include at least three photographs of your property’s best features, taken in peak natural light.
 We have explored the art of photographing your rental property in a full blog here.

 - Cover your bases- Include important information such as the number of bedrooms and bathrooms, lot size, school district, utilities, and amenities early and clearly in your listing.
 If your lease includes specific rules such as no pets or smoking, include these in your posting as well.

 - Write a great property description- Grab your reader’s attention with a headline that sells your space.
 Pick a popular or desirable feature and include it in your heading.
-For example, try a sunny two bedroom with a gorgeous backyard, spacious Federal Way loft with walkable downtown, or newly-renovated three bedroom bungalow in quiet Auburn neighborhood.
+For example, try a sunny two-bedroom with a gorgeous backyard, a spacious Federal Way loft with a walkable downtown, or a newly-renovated three-bedroom bungalow in a quiet Auburn neighborhood.